andrewaguiar/andrewaguiar.github.io/_posts/2017-08-23-rails-how-to-create-rails-applications-more-secure.md

 It is a good practice to throttle the sign in process as we generally will be using a bcrypt / scrypt algorithm to hash the password and these algorithms spend some time to run, so an attacker could use this as the perform a DoS.

-## Use bcrypt or scrypt to generate password hashes

 ## Set the security headers properly

 The modern browsers support some especial response headers designed to bring more secure to your application